fetchrobotics/docs/source/introduction.rst

 * **Space**

- - Make sure that there is enough space for Fetch and Freight to drive around and preform tasks.
+ - Make sure that there is enough space for Fetch and Freight to drive around and perform tasks.
 Both Fetch and Freight are designed to operate in ADA-compliant environments (Americans with Disabilities Act).

 * **Development Tools**